-HCV RNA data were collected up to 1 May 2022.
-At that point, 1,248 out of 1,306 treatment episodes had been completed with one of the DAA regimens, and sufficient time had elapsed since discontinuation of treatment to enable calculation of the SVR12 rate:
+HCV RNA data were collected up to 1 May 2023.
+At that point, 1,336 out of 1,390 treatment episodes had been completed with one of the DAA regimens, and sufficient time had elapsed since discontinuation of treatment to enable calculation of the SVR12 rate.
+In 1,327 treatment episodes, follow up HCV RNA data was available and for 9 there was no data after treatment discontinuation:

-- In 1,214 of the 1,248 treatment episodes (97%), SVR12 was achieved. - No SVR was achieved in 29 treatment episodes among 27 individuals. - For the remaining 5 treatment episodes, no follow-up data on SVR were available: three people died shortly after being treated, and there were no reported HCV RNA tests available to assess treatment outcome in two of the cases.
+- In 1,295 of the 1,327 treatment episodes (98%), SVR12 was achieved. - No SVR was achieved in 32 treatment episodes among 29 individuals. - For the remaining 9 treatment episodes, no follow-up data on SVR were available: three people died shortly after being treated, and there were no reported HCV RNA tests available to assess treatment outcome in six of the cases.

 SVR rates were comparable for individuals who received HCV treatment for the first time and those with prior HCV treatment or severe liver disease.
-Higher SVR rates were found among MSM (98%), than among PWID or former PWID (94%), and individuals who acquired HIV through heterosexual contact (94%).
-Furthermore, no specific differences in SVR rates were observed regarding CD4 cell counts and HIV RNA at the time of DAA initiation.
+In terms of HIV transmission risk groups, SVR rates were 98% among MSM (98%), 92% among PWID or former PWID, and 95% among individuals who acquired HIV through heterosexual contact.

-Among the 27 individuals who did not achieve SVR:
+Among the 29 individuals who did not achieve SVR:

-- 22 were successfully retreated with a DAA regimen;

-- three were not retreated; and

-- two were unsuccessfully retreated.
+- 21 were successfully retreated with another DAA regimen; - five were not retreated, two individuals have died and one has moved abroad; and - three were unsuccessfully retreated.